mdjx/PSLANScan/README.md

 ## More info

-See this [blog post](https://xkln.net/blog/layer-2-host-discovery-with-powershell-in-under-a-second/) for further details
+See this [blog post](https://xkln.net/blog/layer-2-host-discovery-with-powershell-in-under-a-second/) for further details.